Neutron-J/Jquery-Email-Display-Plugin/README.md

 # Jquery-Email-Display-Plugin
-A small plugin creating an iframe you can switch between standard desktop and mobile sizes for showing HTML email exmaples
+A small plugin creating an iframe you can switch between standard desktop and mobile sizes for showing HTML email examples